Performing and Fine Arts Department

 Introductory classes in music and music history, in addition to private lessons, band and choir.
 Band or choir can be taken as a class, or just for enjoyment.

-Utica College students are eligible to enroll for courses at local colleges through the Mohawk Valley College Consortium.
+Utica University students are eligible to enroll for courses at local colleges through the Mohawk Valley College Consortium.
 We encourage students interested in the Performing and Fine Arts to explore the options available through this program.

-Utica College is a proud member of the Central New York Arts in Higher Education Consortium (AiHE).
+Utica University is a proud member of the Central New York Arts in Higher Education Consortium (AiHE).
 The AiHE mission is to enhance academics in the arts through the exchange of information and cross-pollination of ideas; support arts faculty by fostering regional planning and collaboration; and work in conjunction to strengthen opportunities for arts students to learn and work in the region both during and after graduation.

 Performing and Fine Arts Faculty & Staff

-More about Arts at UC
+More about Arts at Utica University

 Café Domenico is a locally owned café, and a hub for the bustling Uptown Utica arts scene.
 Right across from the Uptown Theater and next to The Other Side Gallery, this is a great location for studying, or just to grab a good cup of joe.